Queen Emma of Hawaii: Early life

 Emma grew up in her adoptive parents' English mansion, the Rooke House, in Honolulu.
-Emma was educated at the Royal School, which was established by American missionaries.
+Emma was educated at the Royal School, established by American missionaries.
 Other Hawaiian royals attending the school included Emma's half-sister Mary Paʻaʻāina.
-Like her classmates Bernice Pauahi Bishop, David Kalākaua and Lydia Liliʻuokalani, Emma was cross-cultural — both Hawaiian and Euro-American in her habits.
-When the school closed, Dr. Rooke hired an English governess, Sarah Rhodes von Pfister, to tutor the young Emma.
+Like her classmates Bernice Pauahi Bishop, David Kalākaua and Lydia Liliʻuokalani, Emma was cross-cultural—both Hawaiian and Euro-American in her habits.
+When the school closed, Rooke hired an English governess, Sarah Rhodes von Pfister, to tutor Emma.
 He also encouraged reading from his extensive library.
 As a writer, he influenced Emma's interest in reading and books.
-By the time she was 20, she was an accomplished young woman.
+By the time she was 20, she was quite accomplished.
 She was 5' 2" and slender, with large black eyes.
-Her musical talents as a vocalist, pianist and dancer were well known.
+Her musical talents as a vocalist, pianist, and dancer were well known.
 She was also a skilled equestrian.